Crotat - How to

 Unfortunately, Crotat is not as popular as it once was so pattern books and hooks are not as widely available.
 However, there is a set of Prym hooks suitable for thread while, for larger items, those lovely wooden or bamboo hooks, with a slight adjustment to the head, are perfect.

 Once you have mastered the basic ring, the rest is easy.
-And to help you do this, I have produced a free “How to Crotat” eBook.
+And to help you do this, I have produced a “How to Crotat” eBook.

 Crotat is best worked with a yarn or thread which doesn’t stretch.
 I prefer cotton based.